YamacYurtsever/gdaymate/README.md

 	- Setup the client
 		- Define server socket address
 		- Connect client socket to server socket address
-1. Start the client
+2. Start the client
+	- Start the receive messages loop (on a seperate thread)
 	- Get the username
 	- Start client loop
-2. Stop the client (on SIGINT)
+3. Stop the client (on SIGINT)
 	- Close the socket
+	- Wait for receive message thread to join
 	- Free the user interface

+##### Receive Messages Loop

+1. Receive the string
+2. Parse the string
+3. Validate the message
+4. Access the headers
+5. Display the message

 ##### Client Loop